Welcome to the gateway to the world

 2. Learn about Hamburg’s past at the Maritime Museum

 Hamburg is a maritime city with one of the biggest and busiest ports in the world, so what better place to understand its seafaring history than at its Maritime Museum?
-The museum has over nine ‘decks’ that cover 3000 years of maritime history around the world.
-It’s thousands of items, images, paintings and model ships are aptly housed in Hamburg’s oldest preserved warehouse that was once used to store shipped goods.
-I promise that even if you wouldn’t usually visit this type of museum, you’ll enjoy it.
+The museum has nine 'decks' that cover 3,000 years of maritime history around the world.
+Its thousands of items, images, paintings and model ships are aptly housed in Hamburg's oldest preserved warehouse, the Kaispeicher B, which was once used to store shipped goods.
+I promise that even if you wouldn't usually visit this type of museum, you'll enjoy it.

-Amongst the many highlights were the tiny miniature ships on the very top floor where you can view various armed forces, passenger and commercial vessels from the last 100 years.
+Amongst the many highlights were the tiny miniature ships on the upper floors where you can view armed forces, passenger and commercial vessels from across the modern era.

-As you make your way downstairs, you’ll find boats made out of bone, gold and silver – and yes, even Lego.
+As you make your way downstairs, you'll find boats made out of bone, gold and silver – and yes, even Lego (don't miss the Queen Mary 2 made from a million Lego bricks).

 You'll also learn a lot about how the shipping industry has changed the world in many ways, via the trading of goods and of course immigration.
 Plus you'll get to relive the glamorous heyday of commercial liners.